Sauna Health Benefits

-Due to the heat of a sauna, the core body temperature begins to rise.
-Sweat production is primarily designed to cool the body, and is composed of 99% water.
-However, deep sweating in a sauna can help reduce levels of lead, copper, zinc, nickel, mercury and chemicals – which are all toxins commonly absorbed just from interacting with our daily environments.
+As the heat in the sauna increases, the core body temperature rises.
+Sweating is the body’s way of cooling itself and is mostly composed of 99% water.
+However, heavy sweating in a sauna can help lower the levels of various toxins such as lead, copper, zinc, nickel, mercury and other chemicals, which can be absorbed from exposure to our everyday environments.

 “A sauna is an excellent way to flush out various toxins that collect in the fat cells of the body.
 When you sit in a sauna, you excrete a massive amount of perspiration.
 This high level of sweating is important because it eliminates one-third of the toxins from the kidneys.
 Additionally, unwanted waste products are removed from the body when you sweat.”

 IMPROVES BRAIN HEALTH

 Researchers at the University of Eastern Finland found a link between sauna visits and memory diseases after following more than 2,300 middle-aged Finnish men for more than 20 years.